WHATS HOT

 Managing Headache During

-In the first , headaches might occur because of the hormone changes a person experiences.
+In the first trimester, headaches might occur because of the hormone changes a person experiences.
 However, in the third trimester, headaches can be felt because of the additional weight being carried and changes to posture.

 Headaches are unfortunately a common symptom during pregnancy, with migraines being the most common type.
 These occur when the blood vessels in the brain constrict and dilate.
 While migraines can occur at any time in a person’s life, they seem to be especially common during pregnancy, with experts estimating that about one in every five women experience them at least once.
-For some women, migraines may even be a new symptom that they experience for the first time when they become .
+For some women, migraines may even be a new symptom that they experience for the first time when they become pregnant.

 Pregnant women who suffer from migraines know that the pain can be severe, accompanied by vomiting and dizziness.
 Although headaches during pregnancy are normal, you don’t have to suffer if you can’t tolerate the pain.
-The most common way to relieve a headache during pregnancy is to take pain medication.
+The most common way to relieve a during pregnancy is to take pain medication.

 If you’re pregnant and experiencing pain, it’s important to consult your doctor about which medication is safest for you to take.
 Acetaminophen is generally considered safe, but other painkillers like aspirin, ibuprofen, and most prescription headache medicines are restricted.
 Make sure you get the all-clear from your physician before taking any medication.